McAdams On: Legislating Loudness Levels

 This is how loud TV commercials were legislated at RR 1 Box 168, Cozad, Nebraska.
 Granted, this legislation would not have worked well in later households with, for example, the Mssrs.
 McAdams and myself.
 And yet somehow we managed to endure television audio free of federal controls.

 One has to wonder how the collective TV-watching We survived 50 years of aural anarchy.
 Were we merely unaware of the abuse to which we were being subjected?
-It became hard to sort out offenses after the advent of contrived-reality TV, which somehow remains legal.
+It certainly became harder to sort out offenses after the advent of contrived-reality TV, which somehow remains legal.

 Unlike loud TV commercials.
 We now have a law against loud TV commercials.
 It will ultimately consume thousands government staff hours comprising a few million payroll dollars donated by taxpayers.
 Schools, in the meantime, are going down the tubes, to such an extent, it seems, that people can no longer read the word, “mute.”